aenda/dotfiles/README.md

 pulseaudio (with shortcuts in sway) for volume ssh-agent for gpg keyring w/thunderbird+enigmail and github(/aws??) ssh key

+/etc/environment read by PAM to set env variables

 *************************SERVER****************************

 add amavisd/clamav to mail server? set up dane?